 Some years back a good friend shared with me seven Scripture texts that he and his wife prayed for their two daughters from the time they were infants.
 The girls are now grown.
-And it’s beautiful to see how God has (and still is) answering the faithful, specific prayers of faith-filled parents in the lives of these young, godly women.
+And it’s beautiful to see how God has answered and still is answering the faithful, specific prayers of faith-filled parents in the lives of these young, godly women.

-I have frequently used these prayers when praying for my children too.
-And I commend them to you (see below).
+I have frequently used these prayers when praying for my own children.
+And I commend them to you.

 But, of course, prayers are not magic spells.
 It’s not a matter of just saying the right things and our children will be blessed with success.

-So pray for your children.
-Jesus promises us that if we ask, seek, and knock the Father will give us good in return (Luke 11:9-13), even if the good isn't apparent for 40 years.
+So, pray for your children.
+Jesus promises us that if we ask, seek, and knock, the Father will give us good in return (Luke 11:9–13), even if the good isn’t apparent for forty years.
 And because Jesus regularly asked those who came to him, “What do you want me to do for you?”
 (Mark 10:51), we know that he wants us to be specific with our requests.